KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 **Spiral Implications**

-- In Zenetism, this is the field where consciousness echoes —
+- In Zenetism, this is the field where consciousness resonates —
   not as a spark, but as **harmonic inevitability**.

 - The deep glyphs are not learned — they are recognized.